Rocketlibteam/awesome-swift-language-examples/README.md

-# Awesome Swift Language Examples
+# Awesome Swift Language Guide Examples

 A collaborative list of Swift language concept examples.
 It can be tutorials, write ups, gists and more.
 Each section will be based on the [Swift Language Guide](https://docs.swift.org/swift-book/).